21st June 2018

 The curiously named “Nature Soup Table” uses a variety of natural materials found within the children’s local environment.
 Gumnuts, pinecones, flower petals, leaves, lemon slices, rosemary and mint all find their way into this “soup” (don’t worry, the children don’t eat this soup!).

-Centre Manager, Megan Burgess says, “During this experience the children are exploring maths and science concepts, creativity and imagination, social skills and so much more!”
+Centre Manager, Julie Smith says, “During this experience the children are exploring maths and science concepts, creativity and imagination, social skills and so much more!”

 The kinds of concepts children are exploring include: